pivotal-cf/areas-of-contribution/CONTRIBUTING.md

   their proposed changes will be reviewed and merged.

 3. Establish a deployment process: so that changes here are reflected in the forms we use when gathering feedback.
+[Related issue here](https://github.com/pivotal-cf/areas-of-contribution/issues/11).

 We're hoping that will enable others to help us improve things here!